 The Forest Sector is one of Canada’s pillars for economic development and prosperity.
 Canada is the world’s largest producer of newsprint and bleached softwood pulp, and the world’s largest supplier of well-managed, high quality conifer wood fibre from the Boreal Forest.
 However, due to the increasing offshore competition, fluctuating oil and commodity prices, and demand for green technologies, the Canadian pulp and paper industry needs to diversify its products and markets, in order to increase its revenues and remain competitive.
-Therefore, there is a growing need for the industry to evolve and convert to Integrated Forest Biorefineries for the simultaneous production of biofuels, biochemicals, wood fibers, and green power.
+Therefore, there is a growing need for the industry to evolve and convert to Integrated Forest Biorefineries for the simultaneous production of biofuels, biochemicals, wood fibres, and green power.

 Biorefineries are our oil refineries of the future where oil is inevitably replaced by plant biomass – the most abundant and renewable resource on earth.
 BRI is based on the Biorefinery concept for complete utilization of lignocellulosic biomass for sustainable production of bioenergy and value-added bioproducts.
 We strive to synergistically employ various production and conversion platforms of the Forest Biorefinery in cost-effective and environmentally-friendly manner in order to maximize the value extracted from the wood fiber.